Syntax753/aissh/README.md

 Typing `help` into the AISSH console, will give you the implemented commands.
 I have implemented some of the core bash functionality, as well as some helper commands to understand what's going on under the hood:

-1. `ls` and `cd` are implemented including bash completion, absolute and relative paths.
+1. `ls` and `cd` have basic functionality implemented including bash completion, absolute and relative paths.
 This can be used to navigate the filesystem
 2. `cat` is overloaded so you can cat any file.
 Depending on the file-type and file-name, the contents will vary
   - `cat` a picture file to also get an LLM-generated picture of the picture description in the file content
   - `cat` a music file to get the description of a song that can be used to generate a real music file using various online music generators.
 I have not found a free service yet, so not generating the music automatically

-## Under the hood
+### Under the hood

 1. The loading screen is a bit of fun that emulates a linux server boot-up.
 In reality, it's a loading screen for the embedded LLM which runs in the background.
 The LLM is running cold (temp=0) to ensure deterministic behaviour across logins with same username/password combination
 1. `fstab` shows you the current filesystem as a filetree.
 Notice that the folders are empty to start with